mccraigmccraig/parenjin/README.md

 * the parameters an Enjin requires
 * the connectors an Enjin requires
 * the dependent Enjins an Enjin requires
-* the jobs : functions of a single (Enjin) parameter
-* the services : functions of a single (Enjin) parameter
 * the webservices : functions of a single (Enjin) parameter which return Compojure routes

 A DSL is provided to create EnjinModels